 Appropriate outdoor clothes for the weather on the day and any weather changes.
 It is recommended to carry waterproofs in your rucksack even if it does not look as if it will be raining.
 Also wearing gaiters can be a good thing when it is likely to be muddy or wet.

 A spare set of normal street shoes to change into if your walking shoes/boots get muddy (you should not get on the coach after a walk with dirty shoes/boots).
 You can leave a bag with your spare shoes in the boot of the coach.

 A packed lunch, drinks and snacks, enough to keep you going for about 4 to 5 hours.
 It is easy to underestimate how much you need, so more is better.
 There is usually no opportunity to buy anything during the walk.

 Something to sit on during breaks such as a folding mat (available in outdoor shops) or a carrier bag will keep you dry.

 The right amount of cash (no change given) or a cheque for the coach fare.

 What are the current costs?

-The membership fee is £10.00 per annum, and the monthly coach fare is £12.00 for members and £6 for junior members.
-As an introductory offer, the coach fare for first-timers will be charged at £5.
-These charges are reviewed at the Annual General Meeting, which takes place in January.
+The membership fee is £10.00 per annum for adults and £6 for junior members.
+The monthly coach fare is £12.00 for adult members/guests and £7 for junior members/guests.
+These charges are reviewed at the Annual General Meeting, which takes place in January every year.
 There is a cancellation fee of £7.00 if a pre-booked seat is cancelled after the Tuesday preceding the walk.
 This fee also applies to anyone choosing to use their own transport instead of travelling by coach (unless the coach is fully booked).